 This funding comes from the Police Property Act Fund which allows for the sale of property which has come into the police's possession, but where the owner cannot be identified or where a court order has been made.

-This round of funding will be focussed on projects that help to divert young people away from anti-social behaviour and crime, particularly over the busy summer months and autumn half term when these incidences traditionally spike.
+This funding is focussed on projects that help to divert young people away from anti-social behaviour and crime, particularly over the busy summer months and autumn half term when these incidences traditionally spike.

 What the Commissioner is looking for:

 - Projects which allow the local community to tackle the problems in their neighbourhoods themselves;

 - Projects organised by charities, community groups or social enterprises based anywhere in Merseyside;

 - Projects which include as many sections of the community as possible;

 - Projects that can demonstrate that they will make a difference to their community;